 “We are made wise not by the recollection of our past, but by the responsibility for our future.”—George Bernard Shaw

 Do you have a sentimental view of the past or is it mixed with guilt and regret?
 Contemplate the question because it will give you a glimpse into whether you are living with remorse or inspiration.
-Anger can be a toxic emotion if not dealt with because it weaves its way into our psyche and manifests as physiological symptoms including pain.
+Anger can be a toxic emotion, if not dealt with because it weaves its way into our psyche and manifests as physiological symptoms including pain.
 I remember many years ago working with a female client who experienced unexplained back pain that lasted several years or more.
-Samantha had recently retired and arrived to our session with debilitating back pain having explored all other options other than surgery.
+Samantha had recently retired and arrived to our session with debilitating back pain, having explored all other options other than surgery.

-Whilst most medical professionals offered their expert advice to ease her symptom, I could tell after our first session her pain wasn’t physically related but attributed to repressed emotions.
-She was holding on to anger and anxiety which according to Dr. John Sarno is called TMS Tension Myositis Syndrome which I describe in my book, The Power To Navigate Life.
+Whilst most medical professionals offered their expert advice to ease her symptoms, I got the sense that her pain wasn’t physically related but attributed to repressed emotions.
+She was holding on to anger and anxiety, which according to Dr. John Sarno is called TMS Tension Myositis Syndrome which I describe in my book, The Power To Navigate Life.
 She was stuck in the past, holding onto unresolved anger and anxiety which had manifested as lower back pain.
 I realise such a claim can be met with disbelief, however Samantha consulted with numerous specialist doctors, neurosurgeons and orthopaedic surgeons who could not find any evidence of why she was in pain.

-During our work together, I helped her to explore the role of repressed emotions and suggested there may be a link to her back pain.
-I was careful not to diagnosis her issue but open the door so she could explore it further, which she was happy to do.
-Working with a clinical psychologist trained in somatic awareness alongside physical therapy, Samantha overcame her back pain whilst making peace with the past.
+During our work together, I helped her explore the role of repressed emotions and suggested there may be a link to her back pain.
+I was careful not to diagnosis her issue but open the door so she could explore it further; which she was happy to do.
+Working with a clinical psychologist trained in somatic awareness alongside physical therapy, Samantha overcame her back pain and was able to make peace with the past.
 Sometimes, we can hold on tightly to the past that it blemishes the aliveness of the present moment.
 We continue to revisit painful memories or in the case of Samantha, her repressed emotions manifested as back pain.
 It wasn’t until she revisited and healed the memories of her past that she overcame her physical pain.

 Avoid Revisiting The Past